visgl/react-google-maps/README.md

 Any component within the context of the `APIProvider` can use the hooks and components provided by this library.

+> **Important:** For optimal compatibility and to avoid WebGLOverlay issues with clustering on mobile devices,
+> use Google Maps JavaScript API version 3.58.8 or later.
+The `APIProvider` will warn you if you're using an older version.

 To render a simple map, add a [`Map`][api-map] component inside the `APIProvider`.
 Within the `Map` component, you can then add further components like [`Marker`][api-marker], [`AdvancedMarker`][api-adv-marker], or